aaronstevenson408/torn-api-python/Readme.md

 ## Usage

-To use the TornAPI wrapper, initialize the API without needing to specify your Torn API key explicitly, and use the `Sections` class to access various user-related features.
+To use the TornAPI wrapper, initialize the API and use the `Sections` class to access various user-related features.
 Here’s a simple example:

 ```python
 from tornApi import TornAPI